wandb/docs/docs/ref/python/wandb_workspaces/workspaces.md

 **Attributes:**

- - `entity`:  The entity this workspace will be saved to (usually user or team name).
+ - `entity` (str):  The entity this workspace will be saved to (usually user or team name).
- - `project`:  The project this workspace will be saved to.
+ - `project` (str):  The project this workspace will be saved to.
  - `name`:  The name of the workspace.
- - `sections`:  An ordered list of sections in the workspace.
+ - `sections` (LList[Section]):  An ordered list of sections in the workspace.
 The first section is at the top of the workspace.
- - `settings`:  Settings for the workspace, typically seen at the top of the workspace in the UI.
+ - `settings` (WorkspaceSettings):  Settings for the workspace, typically seen at  the top of the workspace in the UI.
- - `runset_settings`:  Settings for the runset (the left bar containing runs) in a workspace.
+ - `runset_settings` (RunsetSettings):  Settings for the runset  (the left bar containing runs) in a workspace.

 ---